wmjordan/SharpMuPDF/readme.md

 To fix the problem, enclose the Visual C++ Runtime library files with your redistribution.
 At least, `vcruntime140.dll` and `msvcp140.dll` are the minimum set of required DLL files.

+If you don't reference MuPDFLib.dll as a .NET assembly, those Visual C++ Runtime library files are not necessary.

 ## License

 This project follows the license terms of *MuPDF*.